EreckGordon/angular-universal-pwa-starter/README.md

 ## Useful Commands
 - `ng serve --aot` - Run in frontend aot development mode on port 4200.
-- `npm run dev-server` - Runs server on port 8000 via ts-node, assumes no frontend changes.
+- `npm run dev-server` - Runs server on port 8000 via ts-node, assumes no frontend changes in regards to rendering with universal.
 - `npm run prep-dev-server` - Full build of frontend, then serves frontend and backend on port 8000 via ts-node.
 - `npm run deploy` - Build and push server & frontend assets to github deployment repo.
 - `npm run analyze-aot` - Bundle analysis of non-tree shaken bundle. lets you see the individual angular module pieces.